Brandonkish1/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Summary

+This analysis does statistical analysis using R on new product data for a AutosRUs.

 ## Linear Regression to Predict MPG

 1. Vehicle Length, ground clearance and intercept provided a non-random amount of variance to the mpg values in the dataset.